Why Are My Magnolia Leaves Curling?

 New Magnolia leaves curling

 Newly planted magnolias most often suffer from leaf curl.
-This is due to the fact that they have not yet developed a root system as well as the crown.
+This is because they have not yet developed a root system or crown.

-New magnolias are very dependent on the amount of water they receive because the roots cannot yet supply enough water from the soil.
-They are also not able to regulate the internal temperature properly, so they can easily suffer from temperature stress.
+New magnolias depend on the amount of water they receive because the roots cannot yet supply enough water from the soil.
+They can also not regulate the internal temperature properly, so they can easily suffer from temperature stress.

 How to fix it